AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Introduction

 $\bullet$ We innovatively propose the Adaptive Modal Fusion Distillation method, which front-loads the distillation location through the fusion distillation architecture.
 Two Modal Extraction Alignment (MEA) modules are also used to extract infrared and visible modal features, respectively, so that the student network can efficiently generate fusion strategies independent of the instructor network, thus efficiently compressing the teacher network to a compact student network, which reduces the inference speed.

 $\bullet$ We present the SJTU Multispectral Object Detection (SMOD) dataset for detection.
 Within this dataset, 8042 pedestrians, 10478 riders, 6501 bicycles, and 6422 cars are annotated.
 The degree of occlusion of all objects is meticulously annotated.
-The dataset with low sampling rate has dense rider and pedestrian objects and contains rich illumination variations in its 3298 pairs of images of night scenarios.
+The low sampling rate dataset has dense rider and pedestrian objects and a very large number of challenging and complex occlusion scenarios.
 Our dataset is available on Kaggle\footnote{https://www.kaggle.com/datasets/zizhaochen6/sjtu-multispectral-object-detection-smod-dataset}.

 $\bullet$ The experiments on KAIST\cite{hwang2015multispectral}, LLVIP\cite{jia2021llvip} and our SMOD datasets show that student networks can achieve excellent distillation results without adding additional modules.
 Our AMFD distillation method on the KAIST\cite{hwang2015multispectral} dataset can reduce the log-average miss rate ($\textit{MR}^{-2}$) of the student network to 0.4\% lower than that of the teacher network, while the inference time is reduced to half of that of the teacher network.
 On the LLVIP\cite{jia2021llvip} dataset, our method improves the COCO Mean Average Precision (mAP) of the student network by 2.7\%.
-On the SMOD dataset, we validate the effectiveness and flexibility of the fusion distillation architecture.
+On the SMOD and SUNRGB-D\cite{song2015sun} dataset, we validate the effectiveness and flexibility of the fusion distillation architecture.